 The following three examples illustrate situations where a security may be added to a bank’s watch list.

-- The investment bank been invited to make a pitch to a client concerning a prospective material transaction (where the client appears to be reasonably committed to proceeding with the transaction within the near term) that would involve a publicly traded securities issuer.
+The investment bank has been invited to make a pitch to a client concerning a prospective material transaction (where the client appears to be reasonably committed to proceeding with the transaction within the near term) that would involve a publicly-traded securities issuer.

-- The bank has signed or is negotiating definitive terms of an engagement letter with the securities issuer or an interested third party in respect of a proposed material transaction.
+The bank has signed or is negotiating definitive terms of an engagement letter with a securities issuer or an interested third party in respect of a proposed material transaction.

 We hope this has been a helpful guide on trading watch lists in investment banking.
-Please visit some of our most popular resources, including:
+To learn more and advance your career, please visit some of our most popular resources, including: